 Butterfly Pea Flowers as a Natural Soap Colorant

 That’s certainly the case when using butterfly pea flowers in any cold process soap recipe.
-It’s not the pH that seems to eliminate the color, but I suspect a reaction with free-floating lye.
 I understand that you can add it to hot process soap (typically made in a slow cooker) with some success.
 You’d add it after the cook to avoid having it come into contact with ley.
 However, the initial blue color that you get fades into a gray-blue a bit reminiscent of woad soap.
+It fades even further after that point.

-However, you can add butterfly pea flower extract to pre-made soap bases, called melt and pour soap, with great success!
-Melt and pour soap is not true soap but usually has some element of soap in its ingredients.
-Though it’s not 100% natural, it’s skin-safe, easy to work with.
+However, you can add butterfly pea flower extract to pre-made soap bases, called melt and pour soap, with better success!
+If you keep the soap stored in a dark place, it’s baby blue color can last for many months before fading.
+Melt and pour soap is generally not 100% natural, but it’s skin-safe, easy to work with, and great for beginners.
 It’s also a way to make soap without handling lye or lye solution.

 Melt and Pour Soap is Easy to Use